Towns in Alaska

 But the Civil War broke out in the United States and stalled talks with Russia.

-Then, in 1867, U.S. Secretary of State William H. Seward, signed with Russia to purchase Alaska.
+Then, in 1867, U.S. Secretary of State William H. Seward signed with Russia to purchase Alaska.
 The agreed price was roughly 2 cents an acre, or 7.2 million dollars.

-The purchase was quickly scorned and scoffers began calling his purchase of Alaska, “Seward's Folly” and “Seward's Ice Box”.
+Scoffers began calling his purchase of Alaska, “Seward's Folly” and “Seward's Ice Box”.

 “I’ve learned a lot about my hometown of Anchorage, and you’ve jogged memories of things I haven’t thought about for years.
 I can only say YAY!”
 Juanita.